kbroman/MUGAarrays/README.md

   changing the marker name, and for 8 of them, the sequence on one array is either not unique or has no perfect match in the genome.

-- I'm not sure what to do with the markers on the "P" chromosome (pseudoautosomal?)

 The following document describes what I've found:

 - [New MegaMUGA/GigaMUGA Annotations](https://kbroman.org/MUGAarrays/new_annotations.html)